mbfrisby/ELMO/README.md

 install.packages("shiny")
 ```

-Please feel free to contact the author with any questions:[mailto](mailto: mbfrisby@umich.edu)
+Please feel free to contact the author with any questions: mbfrisby@umich.edu